vedph/gve-doc/docs/model/textual.md

 - **diplomatic** metadata: these metadata are specialized to represent the _visual_ aspects of an operation on the snapshot's carrier (see the [diplomatic portion of the model](diplomatic.md)).

+#### Features

+The feature carried by an operation (and other objects in the snapshot model) is a bit more complex than just a name/value pair.
+Among its properties, a feature has a specific **set policy**, which drives the behavior of the operation when updating features in their sets (=the context set, when they are global; or the nodes set, when they target the affected nodes).

+The set policy can have any of these values:

+- **single**: when a feature is added to a set, and a feature with the same name already exists in it, the existing feature gets replaced with the new one.
+For instance, the certainty rank is a single-policy feature, because logically you can just have a single level of certainty; if you set a new level, you are overwriting the value of the previous one.
+Also, the version feature is used to mark a specific output as a staged version; so, whenever a new version is defined, the old version value is replaced by it.
+- **multiple**: when added to a set, the feature is just added to the set, whether another one exists with the same name or not.
+For instance, a `log` feature is used in our examples when we want to trace the operations effects on the generated texts.
+In this case, each operations logs a new entry and we want to preserve all the entries as they accumulate.
+So, this is a multiple feature, and whenever a new log entry is added all the existing entries are preserved.
+- **single first**: when added to a set in a batch, and a feature with the same name already exists, the first one being added replaces all the existing ones, while the following ones to be added just get added as multiple.
+This has meaning only when adding several features at once.
+Otherwise, it just behaves as single.

+>Some features get automatically projected onto their targets when applying an operation.
+This is the case of probability rank and source features.
+Source features also provide an example of the single-first policy: as every operation can have multiple sources, we want to replace the sources from previous operations the first time we add a source from the current operation, but then add all the other sources included by that operation.
+Should we use a single set policy, we would end up preserving only the last-added source, which is not what we want.

-### Syntax
+### Operations DSL

-Even though GVE provides a UI to edit such operations, it also allows a text-based representation for them.
+Even though GVE provides a UI to edit such operations, it also allows a text-based representation for them using a minimalist domain specific language (DSL).
 This text format is used to represent their basic metadata, including features, but excluding specialized metadata (source and diplomatic).
-It is mostly used to speed up editing, or for diagnostic purposes.
+It is mostly used to speed up editing, or for testing or diagnostic purposes in code.

 The general text-based syntax for these operations includes these components, from left to right: